 Want to stay informed?
 Then subscribe to our newsletter:

-The Movies that Matter Festival 2023 is made possible by main partner Nationale Postcode Loterij and (partly conditional) partners such as Amnesty International, ASN Foundation, Creative Europe Media, Dioraphte, Gemeente Den Haag, Fonds 1818, Fonds 21, Ministry of Foreign Affairs, Nederlands Filmfonds, Oak Foundation, vfonds, VEVAM and VSBfonds.
+The Movies that Matter Festival 2023 is made possible by main partner Nationale Postcode Loterij and partners such as Amnesty International, ASN Bank, CFAP, Creative Europe Media, Dioraphte, Gemeente Den Haag, European Cultural Foundation, Fonds 1818, Fonds 21, Janivo, Ministry of Foreign Affairs, Nederlands Filmfonds, Oak Foundation, Prins Bernhard Cultuurfonds, dagblad Trouw, de Versterking, vfonds, VEVAM and VSBfonds.